timvar/codepipeline-codedeploy-example/README.md

-# Example of a Continuous Deliver pipeline with CodePipeline and CodeDeploy
+# Continuous Delivery pipeline with AWS CodePipeline

 Creating a simple Continuous Delivery pipeline allowing you to push changes from your GitHub repository to your EC2 Instances.